testomatio/docs/docs/usage/jira-plugin.md

 Test and Suites related to the branch will be marked with a badge with the name of the branch.

 ![image](images/125249279-b8cd5600-e2fd-11eb-8a22-bb3882d792fe.png)

+## JIRA Plugin Permissions and Security

+Testomat.io’s JIRA plugin is designed to integrate seamlessly with your JIRA projects, requiring specific permissions to operate effectively.
+The plugin has **read access** to all issues of an enabled project to display tests that can be attached to any JIRA issue and can **write properties** to save test data into JIRA storage attached to a specific issue.
+Importantly, Testomat.io **does not perform any update or delete operations** on your JIRA issues, maintaining the integrity of your project data.
+The plugin accesses several JIRA API endpoints strictly necessary for its functionality, adhering to high standards of data security and integrity.
+For detailed information on permissions and security, refer to the [JIRA Permissions](/security/jira) section in our documentation.